 Law is a business, but lawyers often struggle with seeing themselves as profit centres.
 Many of them joined the profession because it offered the prospect of intellectual challenge and the opportunity to engage in creative problem-solving.
 When, instead, a lawyer is expected to repeat the same, rote services day-in-day-out for her clients, she may be profitable but she also is at a higher risk of burnout.
 The same goes for her support staff.
 It's rare to find any employee who is happy stuck in a state of professional sclerosis.

 Instead, successful law firms value personal growth in their workforces.
-At these firms, management encourages lawyers and staffers who express interest in developing a new skill or area of expertise to pursue those interests and makes training and mentoring available, including by leveraging knowledge management tools such as those offered in LawMaster's suite of legal practice management solutions.
-Not only does this serve the interests of the individual employees, it also results in a nimbler organisation able to respond to evolving client needs.
+At these firms, management encourages lawyers and staffers who express interest in developing a new skill or area of expertise to pursue those interests and makes training and mentoring available Not only does this serve the interests of the individual employees, it also results in a nimbler organisation able to respond to evolving client needs.

 Pay Genuine Interest to Staff Well-being